andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 The implementation is as follows (`src/main.js`):

 {% tufte %}
-Note how the `apiGatewayFactory` abstracts out the implementation details (fetching method, storage, end point) of the domain methods.
+Note how the `apiGatewayFactory` abstracts out the implementation details (fetching method, storage, endpoint) of the domain methods.
 Also, as mentioned, the command handler only does orchestration of effects which are delegated to the effect handlers.
-I have not structured the code for command handlers and effect handlers to be tested separately, as the command handlers are pretty simple, and the effect handlers are taken verbatim from another Conduit clone implementation, and come already tested out of the box.
+I have not structured the code for command handlers and effect handlers to be tested separately, as the command handlers are pretty simple, the effect handlers are taken verbatim from another Conduit clone implementation, and come already tested out of the box.
 {% endtufte %}

 ```javascript